 Medieval painters already knew that the use of warm and cold colours was a way of suggesting depth, the atmospheric perspective.

 Warm colours tend to be closer-by and cold colours give the impression to be further away.
 Especially in a landscape, you can use this quality to realise more depth in your picture.

 If you want a particular kind of atmosphere in a picture, colour can be a big attribute.
 It’s obvious in the first landscape below, but I suppose you can agree with me it’s even more visible in the second one.
 A sunrise is so romantic!

 We all have a different sense of harmony.
 Some will abhor the combination of red and green, others will love it and immediately think of picturesque farmhouses with green shutters and red hearts on them.

 The advertising world often uses this to draw attention to their products.
 Perhaps by putting colours next to each other that most people hate, such as bright red next to deep purple.

 In the Middle Ages, blue was the colour of Maria.
 Symbolizing pureness.
 The symbolic meaning is a matter of agreement.
 And can be different in another culture or another country.
 In the USA Democratic voting states are called the blue states, while in Holland blue is the colour of the liberal party.

 In some countries, the colour of mourning is black, while in other countries it’s white or purple.

-When you are going to make pictures you could try to focus on one of these 7 ways of using colours.
+When you are going to take pictures you could try to focus on one of these 7 ways of using colours.
 It’s so rewarding to discover the value of different approaches to colour once you practice it.